Course Announcements

 While commercial real estate development, asset management, and the legal and tax framework of investment and lending remain inherently local features of a worldwide sector valued at more than $300 trillion, institutional real estate equity and debt capital flows have become increasingly global over the last several decades.

-For students seeking careers in the institutional real estate industry in New York and other global cities, interaction with cross-border investors, lenders, property technology entrepreneurs, and others will be the norm rather than the exception.
-This course introduces students to real estate finance and investment analysis in non-US settings, special issues when deploying equity and debt capital internationally, and approaches to analyzing global real estate portfolios.
+For students seeking careers in the institutional real estate industry and related sectors, whether in New York and other global cities, interaction with cross-border investors, private equity platforms, lenders, property technology entrepreneurs, and others will be the norm rather than the exception.
+This course introduces students to real estate finance and investment analysis in non-US settings, special issues when deploying equity and debt capital internationally, and approaches to analyzing global portfolios.
+The skills and experiences acquired in this course are broadly applicable and not limited to real estate.

-The highly experiential course is structured around direct interaction with global real estate developers, investors, lenders, and policymakers in a major non-US market, supplemented by pre-departure meetings in November and December, local site visits in London, and case-based deliverables.
+The highly experiential course is structured around direct interaction with global real estate developers, investors, lenders, and policymakers in a major non-US market, supplemented by pre-departure meetings in December and January, an intensive schedule of visits in London, and case-based deliverables.

-This course will count toward the Real Estate specialization.
-For questions, please contact: realestate@stern.nyu.edu and intl@stern.nyu.edu.
+This course will count towards the Real Estate specialization.
+For questions, please contact the realestate@stern.nyu.edu and intl@stern.nyu.edu.

 Managing Investment Funds (3.0 credits)